von Humboldt |

 How does ethnicity arise from one's conditions?

 Never before was a research explorer away for so long at his own expense and without political backing.
 In the malaria-infested rain forest and in climbing active volcanoes, he placed himself in dangerous situations in order to arrive at new scientific findings.
 200 years after his departure on this journey, the mind of Alexander von Humboldt –who concerned himself throughout his life with topics we call today: ecology, human rights, the origin of rocks, and inquiries into the energy of life-- has shaped our minds because his five volume work, entitled Kosmos, was the most widely read scientific work in the 19th century consulted by Darwin, Marx, and Engels among others.
-Because Humboldt's Kosmos was the most influential collection of ideas about the earth in the nineteenth century and he inspired generations of adventurous explorers.
+Because Humboldt's Kosmos was the most influential collection of ideas about the earth in the nineteenth century, he inspired generations of adventurous explorers to map the topographical and geographical features of of he world in a more coherent, systematic, and reliable way.
 Alexander von Humboldt was a modern manager as well as a research explorer and innovative scientist.
-He provided fascinating insight into the structure of reality and provided those who did not perceive the world in terms of individual sciences, a means to study and understand their surroundings as a fully integrated whole.
+He provided fascinating insight into the structure of reality and provided those who did not perceive the world in the fractured specialties of individual sciences, a means to study and understand their surroundings as a fully integrated whole.
+By this fracturing of vision we mean that natural history was later (1880s) separated into distinctly separate studies of geology, botany, zoology, geophysics or geochemistry, and anthropology.

 Alexander von Humboldt historian's legacy | terms to know | Ethnicity | places | Humboldt's gift | his words | Crosby's quest